milestonesys/mipsdk-samples-component/ConfigUpdated/README.md

 # Keep your configuration updated

-This sample shows how you can keep your copy of the VMS configuration updated with the latest changes done by the administrator
+This sample shows how you can keep your copy of the VMS configuration updated with the latest changes done by the administrator.

 The sample will utilize the Event Server to listen for changes, via the MessageCommunication classes.
 When changes happen a timer is started to